Programme, language and venue

 This phase is articulated around the following core modules:

-Module B will review labour standards, policies and institutions with applications in developed and developing countries;
+Module B will review labour standards, policies and institutions with applications to developed and developing countries;

 Class attendance is compulsory.
 Lectures are entirely held in English and delivered on the Campus of the International Training Centre of the ILO, from Monday to Friday, from 8:30 am to 3 pm.